 Each person with haemophilia has his own experience with the disorder.
 What happens with your child may be different from another child’s experience.
 Likewise, if you hear about something that has happened to another child, your child may not have the same problem.

 Over time you will become skilled at recognising your child’s patterns and when there are problems.
 However, there are a few generalisations that can be made.

 It will take a little while to come to terms with your child’s diagnosis.
 While things may seem unsettled now, you will learn to deal with it.
 Many parents who thought they couldn’t cope have been surprised months later when they realise they are coping very well.

 Babies usually have very few problems, with the exception of circumcision.
 As your child becomes mobile, there will be more bruises and bleeds.
-They are often caused by tumbling as he learns to crawl and walk.
-This is normal and your Haemophilia Centre will advise you on the appropriate treatment.
-Older children also get bleeds from rough play and sometimes for no reason at all (spontaneous bleeds).
-Again, your Haemophilia Centre will advise on appropriate treatments.
+They are often caused by tumbling as your baby learns to crawl and walk.
+This is normal and your Haemophilia Treatment Centre will advise you on the appropriate treatment.
+Older children also get bleeds from rough play and sometimes for what seems to be no reason at all (spontaneous bleeds).
+Again, your Haemophilia Treatment Centre will advise on appropriate treatments.

 There are very few things your child will not be able to do.
 He will be able to go to regular schools, join in most activities, get a job and have a family.

 He may have a lot of bruises, which may take weeks to fade.
 They are a bit lumpier than usual and don’t look very nice, but they are not harmful.